Microaggressions Research

 - The Racial Harmony Workshop (RHW) Intervention

-In our lab, we explore the pervasive issue of racial microaggressions through innovative research and interventions aimed at understanding and addressing their impact.
+In our lab, we explore the pervasive issue of racial microaggressions through innovative research aimed at understanding and addressing their correlates and impact.
 One of our hallmark projects, the Racial Harmony Workshop (RHW) intervention, demonstrated a tangible reduction in the commission of microaggressions among White students and a notable increase in ethnic identity affirmation among Black students.
 This evidence-based program underscores the potential of targeted educational approaches to foster greater cultural sensitivity and promote racial equity in diverse educational settings.

 Our work also includes the development of a new taxonomy of microaggressions, a comprehensive framework that categorizes racial microaggressions based on an extensive review of existing literature.
 This taxonomy provides a more current understanding of these subtle, yet impactful, forms of discrimination, enabling researchers and practitioners to address them more effectively.
 Complementing this theoretical work, we have conducted in-depth focus group research with Black, Indigenous, and People of Color (BIPOC) across three universities, including uOttawa.
 These studies illuminate the shared experiences of microaggressions faced by BIPOC students, offering critical insights into the systemic barriers they navigate in academic environments.